 While city emails show that the staff remained active throughout, Coleman felt comfortable being more public after the artificial July 1 deadline for action on the Minneapolis plan came and went.
 On July 9, he held a telephone press conference to say that while he didn’t want to interfere with Minneapolis, he wanted to assure that the team did not go to another state and that his city was “the only viable path” for the league to locate a team in the state.

-He also said that conversations with team were general and that no details were discussed, although emails released last week suggest that the’s city offer package was prepared by staff prior to that meeting.
+He also said that conversations with the team were general and that no details were discussed, although emails released last week suggest that the’s city offer package was prepared by staff prior to that meeting.

 Notably, much of Coleman’s interplay with staff on the messaging for the press conference came not via his city email account but through his wife’s email at her real estate office.